anoopprasad/roar-rails-example/README.md

 A sample application that shows how you can use [roar-rails][roar-rails] to provide JSON APIs in your controllers with two example models: Company and Employee.
 Assumes you will use curl or similar to test and provides sample commands.

-There is an initializer that will populate a local SQLite database with sample data when the server starts.
-It won't try to populate unless the schema has been created, and will warn you if the schema is not setup.

 For another example, see [elvanja/roar_example][roar_example], though I didn't test that.

 ### Setup